aws/aws-cdk/packages/aws-cdk-lib/aws-rds/README.md

     SECRET_ARN: cluster.secret!.secretArn,
   },
 });

+// Create a serverless V1 cluster
+const serverlessV1Cluster = new rds.ServerlessCluster(this, 'AnotherCluster', {
+  engine: rds.DatabaseClusterEngine.AURORA_MYSQL,
+  vpc, // this parameter is optional for serverless Clusters
+  enableDataApi: true, // Optional - will be automatically set if you call grantDataApiAccess() });
+serverlessV1Cluster.grantDataApiAccess(fn);

+// Create an Aurora cluster
+const cluster = new rds.DatabaseCluster(this, 'Cluster', {
+  engine: rds.DatabaseClusterEngine.AURORA_MYSQL,
+  vpc,
+  enableDataApi: true, // Optional - will be automatically set if you call grantDataApiAccess() });
 cluster.grantDataApiAccess(fn);
+// It is necessary to grant the function access to the secret associated with the cluster for `DatabaseCluster`. cluster.secret!.grantRead(fn);
 ```

 **Note**: To invoke the Data API, the resource will need to read the secret associated with the cluster.